typemill/typemill/content/3_for-theme-developers/04-asset-tags.md

 Sometimes, a plugin wants to add some CSS and JavaScript to your theme.
 For example, the cookieconsent-plugin.
 It adds a cookie-consent popup to all pages, so that users can agree to the cookie policy of your website.

 There are two Twig-tags, that allow plugins to add JavaScript and CSS.
-And you should add them to your theme.
-Otherwise, those plugins won't work:
+Please make sure that you add these tags to your theme, because otherwise, the plugins won't work:

 - `{{ assets.renderCSS() }}`
 - `{{ assets.renderJS() }}`

-You should follow best practice and add the CSS-tag after all your css-files and before the closing head-tag.
+It is recommended to add the CSS tag after all your css-files and before the closing head-tag.
 It is also a good practice in Twig, to wrap your ressources in a block-tag.
 You can read more about this in the Twig-chapter.

 ````
 <html>